-"Children's working parties or similar outlets for
+"Children's working parties or similar outlets for active help" comes out second.

 "Definite missionary lessons in Sunday School and constant illustrations of Bible teaching by reference to missions" come out together third in the voting, and should no doubt have a primary place of fundamental importance if they were more widely encouraged, or even permitted, in Sunday Schools.